Australian Institute of Health and Welfare (2022) Drowning and submersion, AIHW, Australian Government, accessed 27 November 2022.

 For more detail, see Data tables B3–4 and E4–5.

-Hospital admissions due to drowning and submersion exhibit a strong seasonal pattern, typically peaking over the warmer summer months and declining over winter.
+Hospital admissions due to drowning and submersion show a strong seasonal pattern, and are highest in summer.

 Source: AIHW National Hospital Morbidity Database.

-The age standardised rate of hospitalisations due to drowning and submersion in 2019–20 was 13% lower than the previous year.
-This decrease appears at least in part to have been driven by COVID-19 related restrictions.
+The age-standardised rate of hospitalisations due to drowning and submersion in 2020–21 was 4.9% higher than the previous year.

-The visualisation features 2 matching line graphs on separate tabs, 1 for hospitalisations and 1 for deaths.
-The 3 lines represent the trend for males, females and persons from 2010–11 to 2019–20.
-The reader can select to display rate per 100,000 population or number.
+2 matching line graphs on separate tabs, 1 tab for hospitalisations and 1 for deaths.
+The 3 lines represent the trend for males, persons and females.
+The reader can choose to display rate per 100,000 population or number.

-Rates of hospitalisation and death due to drowning and submersion differ by age groups and sex (Figure 3).
-In 2019–20:
+Rates of hospitalisation and death due to drowning and submersion differ by age group and sex (Figure 3).

 For more detail, see Data tables A1–3 and D1–3.

-The average number of days in hospital for drowning and submersion injuries was less than the average for all hospitalised injuries, but the percentage of cases that included time in the ICU, and the percentage that involved continuous ventilatory support were among the highest of all injury causes (Table 3).
+The percentage of cases that included time in the ICU, the percentage that involved continuous ventilatory support, and the rate of in-hospital deaths were among the highest of all injury causes (Table 3).